oasis-lang/oasis/docs/Prototypes.rst

     io:print(bar:a) // prints 2

 This is because foo is the prototype of bar.
 Bar is a child of foo, so it inherits the changes made to foo.
-Bar is not an instance of foo, as prototypes cannot be instantiated, as they are not types.
+Bar is not an instance of foo, as prototypes cannot be instantiated, because they are not types.

 ********
 Overloads